arpcard/rgi/README.rst

 You must `Load CARD Reference Data`_ for these commands to work.
 These examples use a local database, exclude "--local" flag to use a system wide reference database.

+RGI will take FASTQ files as provided, be sure to include linker and quality trimming, plus sorting or any other needed pre-processing prior to using RGI.

 Align forward and reverse FASTQ reads using `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ using 8 processors against 'canonical' CARD only:

    .. code-block:: sh